United Kingdom : Safety by City

 Aberdeen is mostly very safe for women to travel to.
 Just follow your basic common sense and general rules of things to avoid, and you should be fine.

 Aberdeen is, for the most part, a safe city though it does have its dangers.

 There are a couple of places that shouldn’t be considered a great location to live in Aberdeen, and these are Tillydrone, Sandilands drive, Northfield, Balnagask, Manor Avenue and Seaton.

-The great thing about Aberdeen is how the police patrol the city; everywhere you go at anytime of the night, you must see police patrol team after a couple of minutes passing with their car.
+The great thing about Aberdeen is how the police patrol the city; everywhere you go at any time of the night, you must see a police patrol team after a couple of minutes passing with their car.

 Do not leave your valuables in plain sight or at a visible place in a locked car, and always lock the car when exiting the vehicle.

 Pickpockets, as well as beggars often work in teams.

 Another thing to watch out for is crossing the roads since every year tourists suffer from traffic accidents because the British people drive on the left side of the road which is highly confusing for people from around the world.

 - Visas - Member countries of the EU do not need visas to enter the United Kingdom, as well as some other countries, but there is a considerable number of countries that do.
 Your passport should be valid for a minimum period of 6 months from the date of entry into the United Kingdom.

 - Currency - The British pound is the currency in Aberdeen.
 Keep in mind that this is one of the most expensive countries in Europe and the prices of accommodation in most cities in the country are skyrocketing.
 You should bear in mind that you will need about 100£ per day, including accommodation.